mesosphere/marathon/docs/docs/metrics.md

 * `http.responses.4xx.rate` — the rate of `4xx` responses.
 * `http.responses.5xx.rate` — the rate of `5xx` responses.
 * `marathon.http.requests.duration.timer.seconds` — a histogram of
-  request durations with heavy bias on last 5 minutes, and a meter for request durations.
+  request durations, and a meter for request durations.
 * `http.requests.get.duration.timer.seconds` — the same but for `GET`
   requests only.
 * `http.requests.post.duration.timer.seconds` — the same but for `POST`